marclmao/pythoninfo/README.md

-# Simple Python Info checker
+# python info checker

-Python script that asks for city and returns weather for that city and network info (Uses OpenWeatherAPI & Ipify)
+checks weather and network stuff ion know i was bored and wanted to try something